Penguin Collectors Society (PCS) Postgraduate Bursary Scheme

 In the event of the bursary award being made but the conditions of the award not being met, then PCS retains the right to withdraw the affiliate status from the university until such time as the trustees are reassured.

 The 2015-2016 award went to Caitlin Holton who is an MSc student at the University of Edinburgh studying Book History and Material Culture.
-Her study will explore the author-illustrator-publisher relationship through the work of Roald Dahl who had a long-standing relationship with Penguin Books going back to the early 1970s.
+Her study explored the author-illustrator-publisher relationship through the work of Roald Dahl who had a long-standing relationship with Penguin Books going back to the early 1970s.
+A precis report was published in Collector 88.

 Examples of potential areas of study